Avanade/DevOpsHOL/continuous-deployment/README.md

 - <a name="errors">ERROR_FILE_IN_USE</a>: Web Deploy cannot modify the file 'DevOpsHOL.dll' on the destination because it is locked by an external program.
 	> Solution: Open the Release definition Editor and go to the Additional Deployment Options for every environment (Dev/Stage/Prod).
 Change the values to the following:<br>
 	![](<media/CD_ERROR_FILE_IN_USE.png>)

+# Shortcut
+Just like in the previous lab, you can use the import functionality with the [DevOpsHOL-CD.json](../source/deploy/DevOpsHOL-CD.json) file to import the release definition to keep from having to create this by hand but you miss out on the joy of learning.